kkterai/elevator_challenge/readme.md

 # Elevator Controller Design (WIP)

 ## Task
-Create a controller that will tell the elevator which floor to go to
+Create a controller algorithm which tells the user which elevator to use

 ## Relationships
 Elevator has_many Floors
 Controller belongs_to Floor
-Note/Question: Can a number suffice?
+Note/Question: Can a number suffice for the f?

 ## States of the Elevator
 Bank: 1, 2, or 3 corresponding to a hash of high and low values